 The review of literature of this study is appropriate and includes many different studies and data that have been collected ranging from 1997 to 2011 (Franck, Oulton & Bruce, 2011).
 This data has provided a clear background of parent’s perceptions involving infant’s pain management while being in the neonatal intensive care unit.
-The data hared has a vast knowledge about the subject and also brought aware the need of future research.
-The review of literature is well critiqued and provides numerous resources in which support the subject at hand (Franck, Oulton & Bruce, 2011).
+The data shared?hared has a vast knowledge about the subject and also brought aware the need of future research.
+Poor sentence structure.The review of literature is well critiqued and provides numerous resources in which support the subject at hand (Franck, Oulton & Bruce, 2011).

 Research Question/Hypothesis

 The research had clearly defined objectives and goals.
 The objectives were researchable and also had the methods in which were necessary to meet these objectives available.
-The objectives of this study included describing the recognition and reaction of parents who participated in a trial which goal was to increase parent knowledge and to promote collaboration regarding the infant’s pain (Franck, Oulton & Bruce, 2011).
+The objectives of this study included describing the recognition and reaction of parents who participated in a trial which thegoal was to increase parentparental knowledge and to promote collaboration regarding the infant’s pain (Franck, Oulton & Bruce, 2011).
 The study also had a second objective which included refining the data involving the parent’s perception of their experience in regards to infant pain management and the factors that influenced this experience (Franck, Oulton & Bruce, 2011).
 The review of literature investigates the need for further research and provides that there are only six studies that have been completed regarding parent’s role in infant’s pain management (Franck, Oulton & Bruce, 2011).
+I would have liked a little more detail here such as in two of the studies the infants were preterm.
+One of the studies taught a specific technique of facilitated tucking.

 Variables